Beijzum/beijzum.github.io/docs/Uploading to GitHub.md

     a.
 The "git add" command stages the file.
 Staging a file means that you have marked a modified file in its current version to go into the next commit.

-1. Commit file in the terminal
+3. Commit file in the terminal by _typing_ the following:

     ```
     git commit -m "I made my first game!"